Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2023 entry

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

 Our physicists are highly sought after in industry, research, education, management, medicine, law and business because of their broad practical skills and numeracy skills, coupled with advanced scientific knowledge.

-As a Surrey physics student you’ll learn a range of employability skills during your studies.
-You will take a dedicated Year 1 module – Scientific Investigation Skills – which covers key communication skills, group work and presentations, and problem-solving in the laboratory.
+As a Surrey physics student, you’ll learn a range of employability skills during your studies.
+You’ll take a dedicated Year 1 module – Scientific Investigation Skills – which covers key communication skills, group work and presentations, plus problem-solving in the laboratory.
 We also support you with building your CV, interview preparation and job applications.

-Students who take either the Professional Training Year or Research Year placements also gain invaluable employment experience at their host institution.
+Students who take either the Professional Training Year or Research Year placements gain invaluable employment experience at their host institution.